paulipa/sico-wiki/tools/buyback.md

 The other way to create contracts is to press the E on your `Neocom -> Business -> Contracts -> Create a contract`.
 Once you have opened a contract it is time to fill in the right settings.

-> The buyback program can be found at: buyback.silentcoalition.com {.is-info}
+> The buyback program can be found at: buyback.eve-linknet-com {.is-info}

 ## Valid buyback locations and prices
 1. We are only buying items at certain core locations to make it easier to haul them.
-To find out what stations or structures are valid for buyback open the Prices, Taxes & Locations page on the buyback system at https://buyback.silentcoalition.com/prices.
+To find out what stations or structures are valid for buyback open the Prices, Taxes & Locations page on the buyback system at https://buyback.eve-linknet.com/prices.
 You can see all of the valid structures in the Accepted Buyback Locations table.
 These same locations are also found on the buyback generator location dropdown selection.

 > Contracts are only accepted at the exact stations listed as valid buyback locations.
 {.is-warning}